Is Selling on Redbubble Worth It? (My Experience)

 Tons of Products

-RedBubble has at least 75 different types of products that you can put your design on.
+Redbubble has at least 75 different types of products that you can put your design on.
 And a cool thing is that you only need one jpeg of your art and the platform will put that art on all of their products.

 I am talking about t-shirts, pillows, phone cases, puzzles, tote bags, or stickers.